HaochenZ11/CMU-VLA-Challenge/system/unity/README.md

-## Repository Setup
+## Set Up

-The repository provides the base navigation system for the [CMU Vision-Language-Autonomy Challenge](https://www.ai-meets-autonomy.com/cmu-vla-challenge).
+This folder provides the base navigation system for the [CMU Vision-Language-Autonomy Challenge](https://www.ai-meets-autonomy.com/cmu-vla-challenge).
 The system is integrated with [Unity](https://unity.com) environment models.
-The repository has been tested in Ubuntu 20.04 with [ROS Noetic](http://wiki.ros.org/noetic/Installation).
-Install dependencies with the command lines below.
+The code has been tested in Ubuntu 20.04 with [ROS Noetic](http://wiki.ros.org/noetic/Installation).
+Install dependencies with the command lines below:
 ```
 sudo apt update
 sudo apt install libusb-dev python-yaml python-is-python3
 ```
-In a terminal, go inside this folder and checkout the 'noetic' branch, and compile.
+In a terminal, go inside this folder and checkout the 'noetic' branch, and compile:
 ```
 git checkout noetic
 catkin_make
 ```
-Download any of our [Unity environment models](https://drive.google.com/drive/folders/1bmxdT6Oxzt0_0tohye2br7gqTnkMaq20?usp=share_link) and unzip the files to the 'src/vehicle_simulator/mesh/unity' folder.
+Download any of our [Unity environment models](https://drive.google.com/drive/folders/1bmxdT6Oxzt0_0tohye2br7gqTnkMaq20?usp=share_link) and unzip the files to the [src/vehicle_simulator/mesh/unity](src/vehicle_simulator/mesh/unity/) folder.
 The environment model files should look like below.
-Note that the 'AssetList.csv' file is generated upon start of the system.
+Note that the `AssetList.csv` file is generated upon start of the system.

 mesh/<br>
 &nbsp;&nbsp;&nbsp;&nbsp;unity/<br>